LordMarv/Retail-Analysis/README.md

 •	Starting with Invoice ID, I cleaned and removed all invoice ID’s starting with the letter ‘c.’

-•	Removed duplicates from the data starting
+•	Removed duplicates from the data.

 •	Added a TotalSales column by multiplying Quantity by UnitPrice